rzuehlsd/nanoGRBLizer/README.md

 - Implement the changes to the files cpu_map.h and config.h as described by Rogier in https://github.com/eflukx/Stepcraft-GRBLizer
 - Compile the grbl_uload.ino script from the grbl examples and download to your Nano
 ## Configuration of Controller
-Implement the grbl settings as described by Rogier in his readme.
-They worked for me!
+I implemented the grbl settings as described by Rogier in his readme.
+They did not quite worked for me, but were a very good starting point.
+AS I want to use the HF500 spindle with my sc420 mill I had to figure out how, get the spindle enable signal working.
+I changed the config.h, the cpu_map.h and the defaults.h file to reflect the changes needed by my configuration.
+To avoid chnaging configuration settings inside the default configuration for Atmega328 microprocessor I decided to  redefine required symbols inside a conditional block directly below the default settings.
+This redefinitions are garded by a #ifdef NANO_GRBLIZER ... #endif.
+The symbolNANO_GRBLIZER was then definded in config.h directly as shown below:

+>
+#define DEFAULTS_GENERIC
+#define CPU_MAP_ATMEGA328P // Arduino Uno CPU
+#define NANO_GRBLIZER       // triggers redefinitions in config.h, cpu_map.h and defaults.h for nsnoGRBLizer
+<
 Changed the minimum amd maximum speed of your spindle and the dimensions of your mill if required.
 ## Initial Operation with UltimateCNC
 I used UltimateCNC on Linux as a gcode sender and after initial connection to the nanoGRBLizer a error alarm showed up, which confused me a lot.
 After a few hours of debugging and head scratching I found the solution in the config.h file of the grbl library.